-Summary: Consistency is a key component of any successful endeavor.
-Consistency is especially important in administering experiential marketing.
-Questions must be presented with grammatic precision, demographics must be within predetermined parameters, sample distribution (including quantity and mode of presentation) must be uniform, and responses must be clearly understood within the context of the questions asked.
+Consistency is a key component of any successful endeavor.
+Data consistency is especially important in administering experiential marketing.
+Questions must be presented with grammatic precision.
+Additionally, demographics must be within predetermined parameters.
+Finally, sample distribution (including quantity and mode of presentation) needs to be uniform and the responses must be clearly understood within the context of the questions asked.

 - Survey Data: Response data is almost always collected via a tablet PC and uploaded seamlessly to one of our web-based survey management tools

 Ensuring consistency is difficult on a good day.
 When we have multiple brand advocates uploading field data from multiple events a day (sometimes in as many as 30 or more markets) maintaining consistency becomes even more difficult.
-The field data for every engagement, sample, coupon and merchandise giveaway must be accurately recorded.
+Therefore, the field data for every engagement, sample, coupon, and merchandise giveaway must be accurately recorded.

-- We begin with a random collection of individual data points
+- Begin with a random collection of individual data points

-- We correlate the data points into usable information
+- Correlate the data points into usable information

-- We integrate the information into our knowledge base
+- Integrate the information into our knowledge base

-- We apply the updated knowledge as the foundation for making wise decisions.
+- Apply the updated knowledge as the foundation for making wise decisions.

-If the data points are inaccurate or skewed in any way, the information derived will be incorrect, the knowledge base will be corrupted and future decisions will be based on a faulty understanding of reality.
+If the data points are inaccurate, the information will be incorrect.
+The knowledge base will become a faulty understanding of reality.

 PortMA passion and persistence pay off.